Triumph Gear Position Sensors Analyzed

 The gear position sensor is situated in the lower crankcase below the final drive belt pulley.
 The gear position sensor provides the ECM with selected gear information.
 This is used to prevent the engine from starting if the transmission is in gear.
 The sensor also provides information to the neutral lamp in the instruments.

 The similar gear position sensors are Triumph part numbers T1190814, T1292057 and T1290666 (Thunderbird Storm).
-Triumph does not manufacture these sensors, but buys them as an OEM product from an automotive electronics manufacturer.
+Triumph does not manufacture these sensors but buys them as an OEM product from an automotive electronics manufacturer.

-Triumph Gear Position Sensor For Newer Models
+Triumph Gear Position Sensor for Newer Models

 The gear position sensor for newer models has 7 electronic switches that are activated.
 The gear selector moves through the 1-N-2-3-4-5-6 positions in sequence.
 These switches connect increasing resistance values to electrical ground through a fixed resistor in the Electronic Control Module (ECM), and this creates a different output voltage for each gear.
 The computer inside the ECM reads the voltage to determine which gear the bike is in.

 This design reduces the amount of wiring and the size of the connector and harness between the gear position sensor and the ECM.
-Only 4 wires are required: one for the voltage, one for the neutral position (for compatibility with older designs), one for power, and one for ground.
+Only four wires are required: one for the voltage, one for the neutral position (for compatibility with older designs), one for power, and one for ground.
 Connecting the switches directly to the ECM instead would require a minimum of 8 wires.

 The ECM uses the gear position information to operate the ignition, the neutral light, and adjust the timing or fuel mixture.